markhughes/flight-skeleton/README.md

 # Flight Skeleton
 This skeleton provides a quick start for the development of an application with the [Flight](http://flightphp.com) PHP microframework.
+The goal here is to get going as fast as possible.

 It also adds support for Sass, Twig, and even TypeScript!

 ## Downloading the skeleton
 First, check that you have installed and configured a web server (such as Nginx) with PHP 8 or higher.

-Then use git to clone this repo:
+You can either use this [template on github](https://github.com/markhughes/flight-skeleton/generate), or use git to clone this repo:

 `$ git clone https://github.com/markhughes/flight-skeleton.git my-app-name`